-- Culture: From 11 May, museums and exhibition halls could reopen their indoor premises and exhibitions in open-air museums and outside premises for visitors, provided that compliance with the special requirements such as dispersion of people, use of disinfectants and rules regarding hygiene is guaranteed. - Education: Similar to public events, certain requirements also apply to basic schools, upper secondary schools, vocational schools and colleges, advanced training institutions, open youth centres, with the exception of the organization of research and development activities of universities and research institutes.
+- Culture: From 11 May, museums and exhibition halls may reopen their indoor premises and exhibitions in open-air museums and outside premises for visitors if they guarantee compliance with the special requirements.
+Indoor premises of museums and exhibition areas may be open if they only allow visitors in groups of up to 10 people.
+Interactive exhibits require either implementing special measures or remain closed.
+From 1 June, the 10-person limit for visiting groups was waived for museums and exhibitions. - Education: Similar to public events, certain requirements also apply to basic schools, upper secondary schools, vocational schools and colleges, advanced training institutions, open youth centres, with the exception of the organization of research and development activities of universities and research institutes.
+The organizer has to ensure that the following requirements are observed: - 1. the 2+2 rule; - 2. indoors 50 per cent capacity requirement, but not more than 100 persons; - 3. outdoors not more than 100 persons.